vaibhavtrivedi2002/Building-your-own-Chrome-Extension/README.md

 > **Roadmap**
 >Important Note:
 > Deploying a Chrome Extension needs amount of 5$.
-You can find it here: WebStore>Developer Section.
+You can find it here: WebStore>Developer Section.<br>

 **1. Manifest.json:**